MYOCARDIUM AND CONDUCTING SYSTEM

 • Specialised conducting fibres

-• Form extensive network lining inner ventricular walls
+• Form extensive network lining your inner ventricular walls

 • Penetrate into myocardium